kamperh/kamperh.github.io/notes/writing.md

       updates), continue to edit, and then my changes were lost the moment he saved.
 I guess this is an edge case with a particular way of collaborating and editing, but it caused a lot of sadness.
+- List of figures / list of tables:
+    - Use shortened versions of the full figure/table caption, no more than 1 or 2 lines.
+A good choice for a short version would typically be the first sentence of the caption.
+You can do this do this in the figure caption using the command `\caption[short version]{long version}`.

 Conventions